Jorge N. Buxton, MD, and Douglas F. Buxton, MD, Microsurgical Education Center

-One of the most unique medical training facilities in the Tri State area, the Jorge N. Buxton, MD, Microsurgical Education Center is open and available for use by all interested professionals at New York Eye and Ear Infirmary of Mount Sinai (NYEE).
+One of the most unique medical training facilities in the Tri State area, the Jorge N. Buxton, MD, and Douglas F. Buxton, MD, Microsurgical Education Center is open and available for use by all interested professionals at New York Eye and Ear Infirmary of Mount Sinai (NYEE).

 The Center provides ophthalmologists, otolaryngologists and plastic surgeons with opportunities for hands-on experience in a variety of surgical procedures before actually treating patients in the operation room.
 It is equipped with 16 workstations, each with state-of-the-art operating microscopes and microsurgical instruments.
 One station is equipped with a chip camera for live demonstrations of surgical techniques.
 The Center is also equipped with plasma monitors and the latest video technology.